Resistance and Resurgence of the Métis

 Only now do the Métis have the legal right to bargain over land expropriations.
 But didn’t we always have this authority?
 Hasn’t this been demonstrated, as in 1885, when we rose in armed resistance against Canada?
 How is it possible to give the Métis back something they always had in the first place?
 On this point, there is a historical landscape that Daniels vs. Canada is provincializing.

 Grandma is from Saskatchewan, territory the settler-state used to call “Rupert’s Land;” it is also where the Métis come from.
-Our blood is mixed from natives and whites, predominantly French fur-trappers and Cree (though my line is Ojibwe).
 In 1869, the Métis asserted self-determination by occupying Fort Gary (now called Winnipeg).
 In response, Canada invaded the northwest, intending to kill the Métis responsible for this “defiance.”
 Escaping that fate for another, the Métis found themselves once again taking up arms in 1885.

 As a kid in school, I learned that this event was called the Red River Rebellion.
 But in fact, it was no “rebellion” — for my people, it was a resistance.
 Though victorious in battles leading up to the final confrontation, the Métis council surrendered to spare further bloodshed.
 Louis Riel, our leader, was executed, and the colonial oppressors swiftly took over the land.